 About Source Control

-The source control section is overseen by the wastewater system supervisor and consists of three certified environmental compliance inspectors that implement the Pretreatment Program.
+The source control section is overseen by the Water Reclamation Manager and two certified environmental compliance inspectors who implement the Pretreatment Program.

 Industrial Waste Discharge Permits are issued to certain types of businesses with the potential to discharge toxic pollutants.
 The permit includes wastewater discharge limits, and monitoring and reporting requirements, as well as other permit conditions.